bkatzung/kcsg-kartra-pages/readme.txt

 In this mode, you do not need to do anything in WordPress when you publish page changes in Kartra.

+Important: Because this mode is tuned for displaying Kartra-built pages, it elminates most of the overhead for supporting WordPress pages.
+A consequence of this is that any WordPress configuration for applying things like pixels, tracking, analytics, etc. will likely not work in Kartra Live mode.
+Use the corresponding Kartra page settings instead.

 = "Kartra Download" Mode =

 In Kartra Download mode, a snapshot of the most recently published Kartra page (but with your WordPress site icons instead of Kartra site icons) is stored in, and served directly from, the WordPress database.